WarpPLS™

 Kock, N. (2011).
 Using WarpPLS in e-collaboration studies: Descriptive statistics, settings, and key analysis results.
 International Journal of e-Collaboration, 7(2), 1-18.

-Kock, N., & Tarkom, A. (forthcoming).
+Kock, N., & Tarkom, A. (2024).
 How many times until a coincidence becomes a pattern?
 The case of yield curve inversions preceding recessions and the magical number 7.
-Communications in Statistics-Theory and Methods.
+Communications in Statistics-Theory and Methods, 53(16), 5785-5792.

 Kock, N., Mayfield, M., & Mayfield, J. (2022).
 Altruistic leadership and job performance: A Darwinian evolutionary perspective.
 Revista Interdisciplinar de Ciência Aplicada, 6(1), 1-10.